-Mr. Gulin has written numerous articles on employment law issues including the Fair Labor Standards Act, the Americans with Disabilities Act and the Family and Medical Leave Act.
+Mr. Gulin has written numerous articles on employment law issues including the Fair Labor Standard Act, the Americans with Disabilities Act and the Family and Medical Leave Act.

 Mr. Gulin graduated cum laude from the American University Washington College of Law in 1990, where he served as Articles Editor on the American University Law Review.
-After graduation, Mr. Gulin served for two years as law clerk to Judge Malcolm Muir of the U.S. District Court for the Middle District of Pennsylvania.
-He received his A.B. from Colgate University.
+After graduation, Mr. Gulin served for two years as law clerk to Judge Malcom Muir of the U.S. District Court for the Middle District of Pennsylvania.
+He received a Bachelor of Arts from Colgate University.

 Mr. Gulin is a member of the Bars of New York, California and the District of Columbia.